Luciano Spalletti

-Luciano Spalletti ([luˈtʃaːno spalˈletti]; born 7 March 1959) is an Italian football manager and a former player.
-He is currently the manager of Italian Serie A club Napoli.
+Luciano Spalletti ([luˈtʃaːno spalˈletti]; born 7 March 1959) is an Italian football manager and former player who is the manager of Juventus.

+He started his managerial career with Empoli in 1993 before coaching clubs in Italy, including two spells with Roma, where he won two consecutive Coppa Italia titles.
+Spalletti managed Zenit St. Petersburg from 2009 to 2014, winning two Russian Premier League titles.
+Following two seasons in charge at Inter Milan, he was appointed manager of Napoli in 2021, where he won the Serie A in the 2022–23 season before leaving the club in June 2023.
+In August 2023, he was appointed as coach of the Italy national team and led the team to qualify for UEFA Euro 2024, where they were eliminated in the round of 16.
+He was sacked as Italy coach in June 2025.
+In October of that year, he returned to club management as head coach of Juventus.

 Playing career

 Born in Certaldo, Metropolitan City of Florence, Spalletti started his career as a semi-professional footballer in his mid-20s.
-Despite relatively old age for a professional debut, he managed to have played for several Serie C teams such as Entella, Spezia, Viareggio and Empoli.
+Despite a relatively old age for a professional debut, he played for several Serie C teams such as Entella, Spezia, Viareggio and Empoli.
 After nearly a decade of lower-tier football in Italy, he retired in 1993 and remained at Empoli as a coach.

-Coaching career
+Managerial career

 Early career

-Spalletti's early career in management led him to struggling Empoli, where he was head coach between July 1993 and June 1998.
+Spalletti's early career in management led him to struggling Empoli, where he served as head coach from July 1993 to June 1998.
 He led the Tuscan side to consecutive promotions from Serie C1 to the top-flight Serie A. Spalletti then coached Sampdoria from July 1998 to June 1999, and Venezia from July to October 1999.
+He attended the FIGC coaching school, at the Centro Tecnico Federale di Coverciano in 1998–99, graduating with a maximum mark of 110 cum laude; his thesis was entitled "The 3–5–2 playing system".

 Spalletti had two spells as head coach at Udinese.
 The first was between March 2001 and June 2001, the second between July 2002 and June 2005.
 There was a period at Ancona in between spells.

-It was at Udinese where he really began to make an impact as a manager.
+At Udinese, he really began to make an impact as a manager.
 During the 2004–05 season, Spalletti guided Udinese to a sensational fourth-placed finish in Serie A, exceeding expectations and securing a spot in the UEFA Champions League.
-Spalletti became coach of Roma in June 2005.
+Spalletti became head coach of Roma in June 2005.